EXCLUSIVE-U.S. to blacklist dozens of Chinese firms including SMIC, sources say

 Ties between Washington and Beijing have grown increasingly antagonistic over the past year as the world's top two economies sparred over Beijing's handling of the coronavirus outbreak, imposition of a national security law in Hong Kong and rising tensions in the South China Sea.

-(Reporting by David Shepardson and Alexandra Alper; Additional reporting by Humeyra Pamuk, Mike Stone, Karen Freifeld, and Gabriel Crossley; Writing by Humeyra Pamuk; Editing by William Mallard)
+(Reporting by David Shepardson and Alexandra Alper; Additional reporting by Humeyra Pamuk, Mike Stone, Karen Freifeld, Gabriel Crossley and Tom Westbrook; Writing by Humeyra Pamuk; Editing by William Mallard)

 ((humeyra.pamuk@thomsonreuters.com; +1 202 3105694; Reuters Messaging: Twitter: @humeyra_pamuk))